aws-quickstart/cdk-eks-blueprints/docs/addons/istio-cni.md

 ## Configuration Options

+- `createNamespace`: (boolean) If you want CDK to create the namespace for you
-- `version`: Version fo the Helm Chart to be used to install Keda
+- `version`: Version fo the Helm Chart to be used to install
 - `values`: Arbitrary values to pass to the chart.
-Refer to the Keda [Helm Chart documentation](https://github.com/kedacore/charts) for additional details
+Refer to [Helm Chart documentation](https://istio.io/v1.1/docs/setup/kubernetes/additional-setup/cni/) for additional details
 - `values.cni.chained` is enabled by default which allows Istio CNI plugin to operate as a chained CNI plugin, and it is designed to be used with another CNI pluginenables.
 In-case `values.cni.chained` is disabled, `VpcCniAddOn` addon-on should be removed manually before disabling this option.

 ## Validation